KoliPratibha8902/My_Learnin_Steps_Toward_Hadoop_/README.md

 # My Learning Journey Towards Hadoop
 As a Data Science student, I am excited to dive into the world of Big Data Engineering, which is a critical part of my curriculum in Semester 6.
 I have decided to start my learning journey with Hadoop, followed by Kafka, Spark or PySpark, I am planning learning path starting with Hadoop and progressing through related technologies.

-Here’s a detailed plan for my learning journey and detailed overview of each technology, including their architectures and key concepts.
+Here’s a detailed overview of each technology, including their architectures and key concepts.
 ## 1. Hadoop
 Hadoop is an open-source framework designed for distributed storage and processing of large datasets using the MapReduce programming model.
 It comprises several key components: